top of page

 Besides the old goat, who else can I ask?

 You can also ask your peers, colleagues, family, and friends to provide you with feedback on your writing.
-To ensure you get honest and useful feedback, be sure to let them know exactly what you want to be critiqued on or provide them with a checklist.
+To ensure you get honest and useful feedback, be sure to let them know exactly what you want critiqued or provide a checklist.

 A note on vague or general feedback with examples on a grey background